schlangens/SQL-Refresher/What is a key in a DB.md

 ## Unique Key
 - Can be a single or a set of columns
+- Can be used to extract records as well
 - Cant have dupe values
 - Ex: ResPhonenumber, ResEmail